ssrtist/learn-spanish/README.md

 -----

-**If you use or adapt this project, please consider sharing improvements or feedback\!**
+**If you use or adapt this project, please consider sharing improvements or feedback!**